Flauer82/RadioactiveDecay_v2/README.md

 ---

 <div align="center">
-Made with ❤️ by the Radioactive Decay Team
+Made with ❤️ by Flauer82
 </div>